 “I am very successful in the courtroom on behalf of my clients.
 However, I’m objective, a straight shooter and a great problem solver.
 Because of this, I am often able to resolve a case without the time and expense of litigation.”

-Michael is a family law attorney who focuses his practice on child custody, child support, and divorce, including the negotiation and litigation of domestic relations cases, divorce, custody, support, alimony, property distribution, prenuptial agreements and related issues.
+Michael co-chairs Obermayer’s Family Law Group.
+He focuses his practice on child custody, child support, and divorce, including the negotiation and litigation of domestic relations cases, divorce, custody, support, alimony, property distribution, prenuptial agreements and related issues.
 He represents clients in the Philadelphia region, the Main Line, Montgomery, Delaware, Bucks, and Chester counties, and throughout Pennsylvania.
 He maintains offices in Philadelphia, PA and in West Conshohocken, PA located in the heart of the Main Line.

 Michael is an in-demand lawyer across the state.
 He has widespread appeal to clients of all economic levels.
 From the wealthiest of clients with complex financial matters and large estates, to the basic divorce, Michael devotes his energy to understanding the client as a person and achieving for him or her the best possible results.
 When it comes to child custody cases, Michael has literally written the book.
 Michael is the author of the book titled Pennsylvania Child Custody Law, Practice, and Procedure.
 This book is used by judges and lawyers across the state who refer to the book on a regular basis.
 With respect to child/spousal support cases, Michael has recently won the most important high income child support case in Pennsylvania in decades.
 This case resulted in a unanimous decision from the Pennsylvania Supreme Court which has changed support law in Pennsylvania forever.
 Most importantly, Michael empathizes with his clients and provides them with the guidance that they need.